Train Red Review (FYER, PLUS)

 Take Out

-I felt a bit disheartened a couple of years ago when Humon Hex shut down.
+I felt a bit disheartened when Humon Hex shut down.
 While I wasn’t a daily user of SmO2, I did use it occasionally, and it still sits on my desk as I write this.
 Hex had a solid ecosystem for endurance athletes, covering both the smartphone app and Garmin data fields.
-Train.Red has reignited my interest in SmO2 sensors, particularly for warm-ups and optimizing rest periods between intervals.
-I’ll continue using it periodically for endurance runs and rides.
+Train.Red has reignited my interest in SmO2 sensors, particularly for warm-ups and optimising rest periods between intervals.
+I continue to use it periodically for endurance runs and rides.
 However…

 However, Train.Red needs to enhance its rather basic Garmin data field.
 The smartphone app, while generally good, could also see improvements for in-workout usage.
-Considering it’s a relatively new company, they deserve some leeway for another year or so.
-The product is certainly usable as of today, and I have faith in the sensor’s quality.
-Although it might involve a bit of “blind faith” as I haven’t found a way to conclusively prove the data’s accuracy.
+The product is certainly usable today, and I have faith in the sensor’s quality.
+That said, it might involve a bit of “blind faith” as I haven’t found a way to conclusively prove the data’s accuracy.
 I rely on trust in others and the fact that the sensor comes from the same people behind the PORTAMON Gold Standard Lab product (Artinis).

 Now, let’s talk about the repeatability of the data.
 Wearing it in the same place from one workout to the next isn’t as straightforward as you might think.
 Even if you manage to do that, there’s likely to be variability from one day to the next.
 While there’s a calibration mechanism on the app, the challenge arises on race day when I’m not carrying a phone.
 Additionally, the gym crowd faces the choice of repositioning the sensor multiple times in one workout on various muscle groups or investing in multiple sensors.